Uralstech/uralstech.github.io/_posts/2024-02-22-ezrSquared-Development-Update.md

 ## Upcoming features for ezrSquared-re

 ### A Big One - Numbers With No Limits!
-YES!!!
+Yes!
 Integers now implement C#'s *BigInteger*, so you don't have to worry about the size of your numbers!

 Floating points numbers now implement C#'s *double* now.
 So, higher range for floats!